OpenHUTB/carla_doc/docs/tuto_A_add_vehicle.md

 - Inside the folder, right-click and go to **_Blueprint Class_**.
 Open the **_All Classes_** section in the pop-up.
 - Search for `BaseVehiclePawn` and press **_Select_**.
 - Rename the file as `BP_<vehicle_name>`.
-- Go to the folder of any of the native CARLA vehicles in `Carla/Blueprints/Vehicles`.
+- Go to the folder of any of the native Carla vehicles in `Carla/Blueprints/Vehicles`.
 From the **_Content Browser_**, copy the four wheel blueprints into the blueprint folder for your own vehicle.
 Rename the files to replace the old vehicle name with your own vehicle name.

 >>![Copy wheel blueprints](./img/copy_wheel_blueprint.png)